turingschool-examples/whats_going_on_with_cors/README.md

 The Backend repo uses Ruby 3.2.2, so if you haven't already you will need to install a Ruby version manager and install Ruby 3.2.2.
 Follow the steps under "Install rbenv" in [these instructions](https://mod0.turing.edu/computer-setup#install-rbenv-back-end-students-only).
 This will guide you through installing rbenv as well as Ruby 3.2.2.

 _NOTE:_ For ease of setup, this Rails app is using a SQLite database instead of PostgreSQL.
-This won't affect anything else, but BE students may be curious about it!
+This won't affect anything else, but BE devs may be curious about it!

 ### 2. Get the BE running on localhost:3001